Frank S. Besson Jr.

-Frank Schaffer Besson Jr., CBE (May 30, 1910 – July 15, 1985) was a United States Army general.
+Frank Schaffer Besson Jr., CBE (30 May 1910 – 15 July 1985) was a United States Army general who most notably served as the first commander of the US Army Materiel Command.

 Early life

-Besson born on May 30, 1910 in Detroit, Michigan.
-His father was a West Point graduate and a colonel in the Corps of Engineers.
+Besson born on 30 May 1910, in Detroit, Michigan.
+His father Frank Schaffer Besson Sr. was a West Point graduate and a colonel in the Corps of Engineers.

 Military career

 Besson graduated seventh in his class from the United States Military Academy in 1932 and was commissioned in the Corps of Engineers.
 In 1935, he received an M.S. degree in civil engineering from the Massachusetts Institute of Technology.
 His research project was a collaboration with Rush B. Lincoln Jr. and two other West Point classmates under the supervision of Glennon Gilboy.
-His early career was noted for the role he played in the development of portable military pipelines, steel landing mats for airplanes, and steel treadway bridges.
+His early career was noted for the role he played in the development of portable military pipelines, Perforated Steel Planking (PSP) (steel landing mats) for airplanes, and steel treadway bridges.
 He is credited with the studies leading to the army's adoption of the Bailey bridge, used extensively in all theaters in World War II.

-Besson became Assistant Director of the Third Military Railway Service (with rank of lieutenant colonel) in 1943, and was promoted to Director (with rank of colonel) the following year.
+Besson became assistant director of the Third Military Railway Service (with rank of lieutenant colonel) in 1943, and was promoted to Director (with rank of colonel) the following year.
 As Director of the Third Military Railway Service in Iran from 1944 to 1945, Besson ensured the flow of war materials to the Russian forces through the Persian Corridor.
 He was promoted to brigadier general, becoming, at just 34, the youngest general officer in the Army Ground Forces and Chief of the Railway Division.
 Toward the end of World War II, he was Deputy Chief Transportation Officer of the Army Forces in the Western Pacific and, when Japan's collapse was imminent, assumed full control of railroads in Japan.
 During the first year of occupation, Besson directed the rehabilitation of the Japanese rail system, moving more than 200,000 troops and 150,000 tons of supplies in the first two months.

 Subsequent assignments included a tour as Assistant Chief of Staff, Supreme Headquarters Allied Powers Europe (SHAPE), where Besson formulated logistics plans and overall programs to meet the complex requirements of the fifteen nations of the NATO alliance.
 His efforts in instituting a system for "costing out" five-year programs, thereby bringing force goals into consonance with available resources, earned him the first Army Distinguished Service Medal to be awarded at SHAPE headquarters.
-He was formally transferred to the Army Transportation Corps on July 28, 1950.
+He was formally transferred to the Army Transportation Corps on 28 July 1950.

 Besson introduced the roll-on/roll-off technique for the rapid loading and discharge of wheeled and tracked vehicles.
-He further refined these concepts upon assuming command of the Transportation Center and School at Fort Eustis, Virginia in 1953.
-Besson was the Chief of Transportation, United States Army from March 1958 until April 2, 1962, when he took charge of the United States Army Materiel Command.
+He further refined these concepts upon assuming command of the Transportation Center and School at Fort Eustis, Virginia, in 1953.
+Besson was the Chief of Transportation, United States Army from March 1958 until 2 April 1962, when he took charge of the United States Army Materiel Command.